bawumbila/react-wave-app-frontend/README.md

 1. A simple Music PLAYLIST APP.
 2. Allows you to crate a playlist of your favorite songs.
-3. Select top tracks from dropdown at the top of page.
+3. Select top tracks from dropdown at the top of page to add to playlist.
-4. You can enter Artist and song information in firlds to pull up your favorite tracks.
+4. You can enter Artist and song information in feilds to search for your favorite tracks.
-5. Play track text takes you to a last page to be able to play song.
+5. "Play track" text takes you to a last FM page to be able to play song.
-7. There are options at the top of the page to take you home and to various other pages.
+7. There is a delete button to independently delete each song added.

 ##  Getting Started. 🏎💨